deadCStler/Odin-ShoppingCart/README.md

 Things pending to do:

-- ~~Style Contact Page and its sub pages~~
-- Implement Store:
-  - Either make it store locator or show some images with maps
+- Implement Store: Either make it store locator or show some images with maps
-- Brand
-  - Brand Profile
+- Brand Profile styling
-  - Development
+- Development Page
-- ~~Page for each product where you can add to cart~~
-- ~~Product and its sub pages~~
-- Data Fetching
 - Best Section at Home page
-- Cart
-  - Local Storage
-  - ~~Adding Cart Icons~~
-- Sign in as User
-  - ~~Adding Icons~~
-  - Page
-  - We can directly use the get Sign in method also we need to display the name
 - Search
+- Loading pages for Prod Page, ItemsPage

 Bugs to address:

 - Closing of Nav menu when rendering another page.
   - Idea is to use locator in useEffect
+- Item number in cart svg at top not updating
+  - try using a state